-If the path difference between the local clock and the reference time source (Grandmaster) falls below the synchronization lower threshold value one time, then the local clock is synchronized.
-This status is kept until the path difference exceeds the synchronization upper threshold value one time.
+If the path difference between the local clock and the reference time source (Grandmaster) falls below the synchronization lower threshold value one time, then the device considers its local clock to be synchronized.
+The device keeps this status until the path difference exceeds the synchronization upper threshold value one time.